RzgarHosseini/R-CBN/README.md

 ### 3.6.
 H-CBN Workflow:
 Similarly, the workflow for the H-CBN model can be summarized as follows:<br>

 $${\color{red}Note:}$$ The simulated annealing algorithm in H-CBN model is initiated by a maximum-likelihood poset inferred by the CT-CBN model.
-Therefore, the H-CBN workflow for a given genotype file must begin after step 2 of the CT-CBN workflow is finished for the genotype data of interest. <br>
+Therefore, the H-CBN workflow must begin after step 2 of the CT-CBN workflow is finished for the genotype data of interest. <br>

 #### Step 1: File Preparation:
 This step is done by the $${\color{blue}Codes/23\\_HCBN\\_Preparation.R}$$ R script. <br>